mcasalaina/FabricQuestionnaireAgent_v2/README.md

 cp .env.template .env
 ```

-Then edit `.env` with your actual Azure AI Foundry configuration values.
+Then edit `.env` with your actual Azure AI Foundry and Fabric configuration values.

 ### Required Environment Variables